By Camille Poggi

 As we mentioned at the start, hydration and moisture are different, but you need both to battle dry skin.

 Moisturizer helps lock in water and keeps it from escaping.
 While your skin’s natural barrier is usually pretty good at this task, when your skin is dehydrated, it lacks the strength it needs to prevent water loss.
-So while you can make every effort to hydrate your skin, you need a moisturizer to ensure it retains that hydration.
+So while you can make every effort to hydrate your skin, you need a clean moisturizer to ensure it retains that hydration.
 For the skin under your eyes, this comes in the form of eye cream.
 A moisturizing eye cream will not only lock in moisture but will also contain lipids that help strengthen the skin’s natural barrier so it can become more effective at doing this on its own.
 The result?
 A tag-team effect that fights dehydration and, with continued use, helps keep your skin from becoming dehydrated again.

 Try our Keep Young & Beautiful Firm & Lift Eye Cream, a deeply nourishing eye cream that contains ceramide-like, carthame, and other lipids that help strengthen the skin barrier and prevent moisture loss.